 - Complimentary or discounted admission for public and private YPA events and parties

 - Opportunities to expand your professional network through interaction with other international rising leaders

 - Complimentary admission to select Americas Society’s culture programs

-- Complimentary one-year subscription to Americas Quarterly app
+- Complimentary one-year subscription to Americas Quarterly

 Annual Contribution of $500 ($320 tax deductible)

-Silver members are considered upper-level members of Americas Society (AS) and enjoy benefits of the Cultural Circle and YPA.
+Elite members are considered upper-level members of Americas Society (AS) and enjoy benefits of the Cultural Circle and YPA.

-YPA Silver Benefits:
+YPA Elite Benefits:

 Apply to our Steering Committee

 The YPA Steering Committee comprises the network’s leadership.
 Selected members represent a variety of sectors and backgrounds, and offer their professional experience to develop fun, entertaining, and enriching programs.
 They also enjoy additional, elite benefits.